BbriceK/EyeOnTheStreet/README.md

 # EyeOnTheStreet

-This work provides a **baseline multi-label classification model** for identifying traffic calming measures from Google Street View images in Toronto and Montreal, as presented in the UbiComp4VRU Workshop at UbiComp ’25 (DOI pending).
+This work provides a **baseline multi-label classification model** for identifying traffic calming measures from Google Street View images in Toronto and Montreal, as presented in the UbiComp4VRU Workshop at UbiComp ’25.

 Traffic calming measures are physical modifications to roads that help reduce traffic collisions.
 This baseline focuses on four measures: